So, you are going to be a Dad. Congratulation!

 Also – this is the time when you can find out the sex of the baby!

 When my wife was pregnant, we both agreed that finding out was logically a great idea.
 It makes planning so much easier.
 Many people choose not to find out the sex, and that is cool too.

 Just make sure you both agree on whether you want to find out or not.

 What You Should Expect In The 2nd Trimester

-Spending money, decorating your babies room, spending money, being on the back-foot in all arguments and spending money.
+Spending money, decorating your baby’s room, spending money, being on the back foot in all arguments, and spending money.

 Towards the end of the trimester, you may begin to notice your partner ‘nesting’.
 Nesting is a process where they spend a lot of their time preparing your house for arrival.